The Internet’s Carbon Footprint

 The internet is ever-expanding, and as the user population grows and evolves, the environmental cost of the information communication technology industry will only grow with it.

 Devices that rely on an internet connection for activities such as video streaming, social networking, and home security require more and more global computing power every year.
 This demand is increasing annually by nearly 20%, accounting for 3-5% of the world’s total electrical use by the year 2015.
-A study published in 2017 estimate that the industry could account for ⅕ of global electricity use and 5.5% of total carbon emissions by the year 2025.
+A study published in 2017 estimates that the industry could account for ⅕ of global electricity use and 5.5% of total carbon emissions by the year 2025.

-The issue extends past consumer products, however, as website data is stored using server farms: buildings that house large collections of computer servers which run 24/7.
+The issue extends past consumer products, however, as website data is stored using server farms: buildings that house large collections of computer servers that run 24/7.
 These data centers are experiencing a state of exponential growth around the world, Ireland, which currently acts as a database for some of the largest global tech companies, is set to grow from 350MW to 1,000MW within the next 5 years.
 Experts estimate that ⅓ of all kWh generated in Ireland could be used by such data centers by the year 2025.

 Data centers are growing exponentially in size, and are often powered via fossil fuels.
 The amount of data used will only increase with the years, experts say, pointing to the increase of internet users and connected devices that are expected over the next several decades.